History

 Operations began at Cockle Creek in March 1897 with the establishment of an orthodox lead smelter, making it the Hunter Region`s first heavy industrial site.

-Since closure Pasminco Cockle Creek Smelter Pty Limited (Subject to a Deed of Company Arrangement) (`PCCS`) is continuing with a number of activities.
+Since its closure Pasminco Cockle Creek Smelter Pty Limited (Subject to a Deed of Company Arrangement) (`PCCS`) is continuing with a number of activities.

 Fitzwalter Group Property Consultants, Project and Development Managers, (part of the WSP Group) were appointed in November 2003 for the management of the remediation and redevelopment of the site.